Rouse, Ye Women! - A new folk ballad about Mary Macarthur and the women chainmakers

 ROUSE, YE WOMEN! - A new folk ballad about Mary Macarthur and the women chainmakers.

 The folk opera will be written by Neil Gore and John Kirkpatrick and will tour the UK February - April 19.
-Tour dates will be announced later in the year.
-See below for more details about this amazing story of the women chainmakers of Cradley Heath striking to achieve a living wage for themselves and their families in 1910.
+Below are the 2019 tour dates and detail about this amazing story of the women chainmakers of Cradley Heath striking to achieve a living wage for themselves and their families in 1910.

 In 1910 the women chainmakers of Cradley Heath focussed the world’s attention on the plight of Britain’s low-paid women workers involved in the ‘home-working sweated industries’, hammering out chain-links in sheds in the backyards of their homes with their babies and children for 5 shillings (25p) for a 50-hour week.

 Led by the charismatic union organiser and campaigner, Mary Reid Macarthur, hundreds of women laid down their tools to strike for a living wage.The success of the ten-week strike more than doubled their earnings and helped to make the principle of a national minimum wage a reality.

 Through rousing traditional songs and moving ballads, Townsend Theatre Productions reveals the horrors of sweated labour, Mary Macarthur’s stunning national campaign to expose the perpetrators of this appalling employment, the universal sympathy for the workers, the flood of donations, and the events that led to a final victory.

 ★★★★ ‘A powerful story, powerfully told.'
 Clare Brennan.
 The Observer (We Are The Lions Mr Manager)